Cutoff stability under distributional constraints with an application to summer internship matching: Strong Stability

 Our first observation is that for our problem, a strongly stable matching does not exist.
 This follows from the observation that our model is more general than the hospital resident setting with disjoint regions~\citep{KaKo15}.
 We provide an adaptation of an example (Example 1) {of~\citet{KaKo17b}} for the sake of completeness.

 \begin{example}[A strongly stable matching does not necessarily exist for the summer internship problem] Consider the following instance of the summer internship problem:

 It is easy to see that $|M|\leq 1$.
 If both applicants are unmatched then $(a_1,p_1)$ forms a blocking pair.
-Suppose without loss of generality that $a_1$ is matched in the stable matching.
+Suppose without loss of generality that $a_1$ is matched in the feasible matching.
 If $M=\{(a_1,p_1)\}$ then $(a_1,p_2)$ is a blocking pair that does not satisfy the second condition of strong stability.
 If $M=\{(a_1,p_2)\}$ then $(a_2,p_2)$ is a blocking pair that does not satisfy the first condition of strong stability.
 Thus, every feasible matching admits a blocking pair that is not permitted under strong stability, and is therefore not strongly stable. \end{example}

 Below we show that the problem of deciding the existence of a strongly stable matching is NP-complete.
 We reduce for Restricted MAX-SMTI, the problem of deciding whether there exists a complete stable matching for the stable marriage problem with incomplete lists and ties under the restriction that the preferences of the men are strict, and the preference list of each woman is either strict or consists solely of a tie of length two~\citep{MII+02a}.
+A matching is said to be weakly stable if it is not blocked by a pair where both parties strictly prefer each other to their current partners.

 First, we introduce an instance that will serve as the core of the construction imitating an indifferent woman.

-\begin{example}[An instance with two strongly stable matchings, covering different agents] The instance consists of a preference cycle involving four applicants and four projects as follows.
+\begin{example}[An instance with two strongly stable matchings, covering different agents] The following instance is the simplest possible to demonstrate the above mentioned property.